iconidentify/atomforge/golden_tests_immutable/README.md

 1. **Size optimization**: Why are our files larger than reference .str files?
 2. **FDO compression**: How to implement the missing compression layer?
 3. **Alternative functions**: Should we use `sm_send_token_raw` or other variants?
-4. **Production pipeline**: What additional steps were used in AOL's build system?
+4. **Production pipeline**: What additional steps were used in the build system?
 5. **Version differences**: Are there other Ada32.dll versions with different output?

 ### Recommended Next Steps 🎯

 1. **Binary analysis**: Compare hex dumps of .str vs .program.output.bin files
 2. **Function exploration**: Test other Ada32.dll functions for compression
-3. **Pipeline investigation**: Research AOL's complete build toolchain
+3. **Pipeline investigation**: Research the complete build toolchain
 4. **Dbaol32.dll research**: Investigate database compression functions
 5. **Historical research**: Find documentation on FDO format specifications